paulschick/meteorite-tracker/nasa-app/1-2021-notes/_2-random-image.md

     - Set to `string|number` and passed into the method with `+this.images` so that a string would be converted to an integer
       - Also, takes in `+this.images || 5` so it defaults to 5 if no arg is passed in.

 This is now wired upwith the `RandomImagePageComponent` template, as `[appClickHandler]="3"` and this functions as expected.

+## General Project Finishing Steps

+1. Get this functionality completed
+2. Write more unit tests
+3. Change names to improve ease of understanding, including variable names where applicable
+4. Add descriptive comments to the code
+5. Create pro-level documentation
+6. Publish a final version01 open-source to GitHub
+7. Work on deployment steps

+## Outputting the Random Image Objects to the DOM

+Now to bring this home (at least as functionality is concerned).

+- Step 1 is to get the object being logged by the service into the component

+I should have the service emit this as an Observable, then the component can subscribe to it.